Dynamic Tomography Reconstruction by Projection-Domain Separable Modeling: Conclusions

 \section{Conclusions}

 We introduced a special partially separable model for the harmonic expansion of the projections of a dynamic object, and formulated the recovery from time-sequential projections as a bilinear inverse problem.
-We analyzed uniqueness and stability of recovery using the proposed method and compared it with a recent generative model for video reconstruction.
-Experiments show better performance for the proposed method.
+We analyzed uniqueness and stability of recovery using the proposed method and compared it with GMLR, a recent generative model for video reconstruction.
+Unlike GMLR, in its current form the proposed method does not use a spatial prior, yet in our experiments it was competitive with or better than GMLR.

 Ideas for future study include an object-adaptive view angle sampling scheme, and a generative model to introduce a spatial prior for the time-varying object to improve the accuracy of the reconstructions with reduced sampling requirements.